-- 3.16 Taxation to fund local services has been in existence for over 50 years but under the Local Government Finance Act 1988, a consistent administrative assessment from 1 April 1990 in England and Wales was introduced in relation to property taxes. - 3.17 The Valuation Office Agency (VOA) is responsible for setting the rateable value of business premises which is the average rental that could be achieved per annum at a fixed valuation date using assumptions set by statute. - 3.18 A business within the district is charged annually by the Council based on the rateable value set by the VOA multiplied by the non-domestic rating multiplier which is set by the Government. - 3.19 The chargeable amount can be altered with mandatory and discretionary reliefs and the overall rateable value can also be challenged and appealed by a business. - 3.20 The retention of business rates for local authorities changed significantly on 1 April 2013.
-Prior to this date, business rates were collected by authorities and paid over to the Government, and this was then redistributed across the country by a set formula.
+- 3.17 Taxation to fund local services has been in existence for over 50 years but under the Local Government Finance Act 1988, a consistent administrative assessment from 1 April 1990 in England and Wales was introduced in relation to property taxes. - 3.18 The Valuation Office Agency (VOA) is responsible for setting the rateable value of business premises which is the average rental that could be achieved per annum at a fixed valuation date using assumptions set by statute. - 3.19 A business within the district is charged annually by the Council based on the rateable value set by the VOA multiplied by the non-domestic rating multiplier which is set by the Government. - 3.20 The chargeable amount can be altered with mandatory and discretionary reliefs and the overall rateable value can also be challenged and appealed by a business.

-- 3.21 The introduction of a new funding system provided a direct financial incentive for authorities to work with local businesses to create a favourable environment for growth, but this also added more risk as bad debts, business failures and appeals are now partially borne by the authority. - 3.22 Under the new system, a Start-up Funding Assessment was determined for each authority which reviewed the income required to fund services.
-The assessment set out a Baseline Need and this was split between Revenue Support Grant (RSG) and business rates. - 3.23 To fund the Baseline Need, local authorities each had an expected level of business rates to be collected which was referred to as the NDR Baseline.
+- 3.21 The retention of business rates for local authorities changed significantly on 1 April 2013.
+Prior to this date, business rates were collected by authorities and paid over to the Government, and this was then redistributed across the country by a set formula. - 3.22 The introduction of a new funding system provided a direct financial incentive for authorities to work with local businesses to create a favourable environment for growth, but this also added more risk as bad debts, business failures and appeals are now partially borne by local authorities. - 3.23 Under the current system, a Start-up Funding Assessment was determined for each authority which reviewed the income required to fund services.
+The assessment set out a Baseline Need and this was split between Revenue Support Grant (RSG) and business rates. - 3.24 To fund the Baseline Need, local authorities each had an expected level of business rates to be collected which was referred to as the NDR Baseline.
 For authorities with a Baseline Need that is higher than their NDR Baseline, a Top Up grant would be required.
 When the Baseline Need is lower than the NDR Baseline, a Tariff is payable by the authority.
-The Council pays a Tariff of over £6m per annum. - 3.24 Authorities that collect a higher level of income than their NDR Baseline are rewarded through the scheme as they are able to keep a proportion of the growth.
-Where there is growth above the Baseline however, a levy becomes payable to the Government. - 3.25 Where an authority does not achieve its allocated NDR Baseline, a safety net system was also introduced to ensure that income achieved below 92.5% of the Baseline would be reimbursed centrally.
+The Council pays a Tariff of over £6m per annum. - 3.25 Authorities that collect a higher level of income than their NDR Baseline are rewarded through the scheme as they are able to keep a proportion of the growth.
+Where there is growth above the Baseline however, a levy becomes payable to the Government. - 3.26 Where an authority does not achieve its allocated NDR Baseline, a safety net system was also introduced to ensure that income achieved below 92.5% of the Baseline would be reimbursed centrally.
 The first 7.5% would need to be covered locally.
-The safety net is funded by the levy noted in 3.24. - 3.26 Authorities were able under the new scheme to combine into a Pool to retain more of the business rates income locally.
-All Top Up and Tariff allocations are combined as part of the Pool and one levy rate and safety net rate is then applied to any income growth/loss in the Pool. - 3.27 The Council joined the Derbyshire Business rates Pool in 2015/16 after approval at the Committee in October 2014.
-The Council contributes to the Pool annually due to the growth above the Baseline, but the contribution is far lower than the levy imposed by the Government had the Pool not been in existence.
+The safety net is funded by the levy noted in 3.24. - 3.27 Authorities are able to combine rates into a Pool to retain more of the business rates income locally.
+All Top Up and Tariff allocations are combined as part of the Pool and one levy rate and safety net rate is then applied to any income growth/loss in the Pool. - 3.28 The Council joined the Derbyshire Business rates Pool in 2015/16 after approval at the Committee in October 2014.
+The Council contributes to the Pool annually due to the growth above the Baseline, but the contribution is far lower than the levy imposed by the Government had the Pool not been in existence. - 3.29 Generally, being part of the Pool, generates a net contribution back to the Council of £200,000 per year.